113ll3/Ibmclouddocscli/index.md

 ## Next steps
 {: #next-steps}

-* You're now ready to develop and deploy your first application.
+* You're now ready to develop and deploy your first app.
 For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli#create-deploy-app-cli).

 * You can receive notifications about new {{site.data.keyword.cloud_notm}} CLI releases.
 Subscribe to the [{{site.data.keyword.cloud_notm}} CLI releases repository](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").